Gap

 Column and Row Gap

-to set the gap property for the child rows and column of an element, respectively.
+The gap property can be assigned only to rows or columns as well.
+Use .gap-row-* or .gap-column-* to set the gap property for the child rows and column of an element, respectively.

 <div class="d-flex flex-wrap gap-row-2 gap-column-5">